geertj/restful-api-design/relationships.rst

 * Link objects are used to express structural relationships in the API.
 So for example, the top-level collections, singleton resources and sub-collections (including actions) are all referenced using link objects.
-* Objects links are used to express semantical relationships from the application data model.
+* Object links are used to express semantic relationships from the application data model.
 In the example above, the vm to cluster link comes directly from the application data model and is therefore modeled as a link.

-Note however that sub-collections can express both a semantical relationship, as well as a structural relationship.
+Note however that sub-collections can express both a semantic relationship, as well as a structural relationship.
 See for example the "collection/nics" sub-collection to a VM in the example above.
 In such a case, our convention has been to use link objects.